Because timelapse of the night skies is awesome. Telescopes are awesome, too. Throw in some 1-ft-wide lasers, and then it's even better.

 around and setting up cameras.
 For the middle of the night, when the cameras were running, we typically took refuge inside JCMT.
 I know the JCMT operators from my observing trips, and

-they extremely generously allowed me come into the telescope to warm up and raid their hot chocolate supplies.
+they extremely generously allowed me come into the telescope to warm up.
 After three or four hours of freezing in the howling winds outside, this

 was basically the best thing ever.

 Essentially everyone suffers from altitude sickness.
-Children, obese people, and the elderly are discouraged from going to the summit at all.
+Children, the obese, and the elderly are discouraged from going to the summit at all.
 All the observatories have oxygen bottles.

 uncommon for tourists to step out of their vehicles and immediately pass out.
 Going from sea level to 14,000 ft in the span of a couple hours will do that to you.
 It's one thing to go